Eric Vila

-Eric Martínez Vila (born 15 May 1998) is a Spanish basketball player for CB Gran Canaria of the Liga ACB.
+Eric Martínez Vila (born 15 May 1998) is a Spanish basketball player for Bàsquet Manresa of the Spanish Liga ACB and the EuroCup.
 He has also represented the Spanish national team internationally.
 Standing at 2.11 m (6 ft 11 in), Vila plays as a power forward.

 Early life and youth career

 A native of Bescanó (Girona), he played for FC Barcelona at the youth level since he was 12 years old.
 Vila received regular playing time for the reserve team, FC Barcelona B. In December 2014, at age 16, he became the youngest player in club history to play in the Liga ACB.

 College career

 Vila started playing college basketball in the United States with Texas A&M. After one season, he transferred to Fresno State, sitting out his following year, but did not play for the team.
 Vila played for Northwest Florida State College in 2018–19 before moving to UTEP as a redshirt junior.
 He averaged 3.0 points and 5.0 rebounds per game.